randomthings00/gpsdro-symmetricom/README.md

-#    Symmetricom GPS Disciplining Code in Micro Python
+#    Symmetricom GPS Disciplining Code in Python3 and MicroPython

 ## Description